filip2cz/graph-pdu-schneider-e/README.md

 ### Periodic logging
 It downloads the log at regular itervals, making it possible to make longer-term graphs.
 Suitable for constant running on servers.

+### thank you
+Thanks https://github.com/VIPTrollik for python part